 How to give professional design feedback

-#1 Work from a place of trust
+1 - Work from a place of trust

-So, when giving website design feedback, begin with the faith that your designer is invested in and capable of building you the best website possible.
+So, when giving website design feedback, start with believing that your designer is invested in and capable of building the best website possible.

-Remember, feedback in design goes a long way, so make sure to trust your designer’s:

-- Intentions – You’ve both entered this collaboration to build a website that reflects your brand’s unique ethos and meets its unique challenges.
-Trust that your designer has your best interests in mind, and that any creative misalignments are due to simple misunderstanding rather than malice or apathy.
+Remember, feedback in design goes a long way, so make sure to trust your designer’s intentions.
+You’ve both entered this collaboration to build a website that reflects your brand’s unique ethos and meets its unique challenges.
+Trust that your designer has your best interests in mind and that any creative misalignments are caused by simple misunderstandings rather than malice or apathy.

 - “I want more contrast between the background and foreground colors so that the designs are clearly noticeable.”